laanwj/etna_viv/README.md

     tools/

-The most useful ones are:
+The most useful ones, aside from the assembler and disassembler mentioned before are:

 - `show_egl2_log.sh` (uses `dump_cmdstream.py`, you may have to adapt this script to use another structure definition json depending on your kernel interface)